online-judge-tools/oj/CONTRIBUTING.md

     -   Comment on the code where you are not confident of.
 -   If you want to add a feature, it would be better to discuss before writing code.
     -   because your feature is not always merged.

+Even if your code is not complete, you can send a pull request as a work-in-progress PR by putting the [WIP] prefix to the PR title.
+If you write a precise explanation about the PR, maintainers and other contributors can join the discussion about how to proceed the PR.
+WIP PR is also useful to have discussions based on a concrete code.

 基本的にはどんなものでも歓迎します。